inviqa/deck/README.md

 With the improvements in Drupal 8's theme layer, there is substantially less to do to strip a theme down to the bare minimum.
 This meant that there was no real need for a base theme.
-However, we still want a consistent theme structure, and Yeoman lens itself perfectly to this.
+However, we still want a consistent theme structure, and Yeoman lends itself perfectly to this.
 Not creating a base theme, also gives us more scope for inheriting from other existing base themes, whilst also keeping our preferred project structure.
 For example; we can easily extend the [Bootstrap][bootstrap-drupal] base theme should we need to, which we wouldn't